DougLau/earthwyrm/earthwyrm-bin/README.md

 of Transportation (MnDOT).
 It can serve [OpenStreetMap] or other GIS data in [MVT] format.

-EarthWyrm uses the pervasive [Web Mercator] projection (EPSG:3857), along with the typical `Z/X/Y.mvt` tile naming convention.
+EarthWyrm uses the pervasive [Web Mercator] projection (EPSG:3857), with the `Z/X/Y.mvt` tile naming convention.

 ## Installation